HIRAID® Aged Care - Faculty of Medicine and Health

 Australia has an ageing population and demand for high-quality aged care services will only increase in the coming years, to which quality nursing care is fundamental.

 Currently, more than 1.3 million people use aged care services in Australia.
-Approximately 191,000 are cared for in residential aged care facilities (RACFs) delivered by approximately 830 providers in 2,700 facilities across the country.
+Approximately 191,000 are cared for in residential aged care facilities (RACHs) delivered by approximately 830 providers in 2,700 facilities across the country.

 They are at a higher risk of experiencing the adverse effects of substandard care and unexpected events, like disease outbreaks.
 Infections, COVID-19 and other communicable diseases, and injuries cause greater harm and mortality in older Australians compared to the general population.
-Consequently, residents of RACFs are in greater need of high quality, safe nursing assessment, management and care.
+Consequently, residents of RACHs are in greater need of high quality, safe nursing assessment, management and care.

 As the direct care staff responsible for the initial assessment and ongoing clinical management of residents with a range of acute and chronic complex health needs, resident safety and wellbeing are contingent on their accurate assessment, interpretation of clinical data, intervention, and escalation.